jamesob/opvault-demo/README.md

   build
   start-bitcoin

-Generate a config and start the watchtower:
+Generate a config and start the watchtower.
+This will run in one window, all other commands will happen in another:

   demo ./createconfig.py
   demo ./main.py